Evo-F/p2-this-is-a-team/README.md

 There are currently 8 nodes operational in the following GCP zones: US East, US Central, US West, South America East, Europe West, Australia Southeast, Asia/Pacific East (Taiwan), Asia/Pacific Southeast (Singapore).

-For best connection, access 35.245.34.243 via your web browser (that's US East).
+The file `node_record.txt` is updated dynamically, and is meant to streamline the setup process when enabling new nodes.

+### Extra Credit
+The following extra credit opportunities were pursued:
+* HTTPS Target Support
+* Nodes Support Concurrency
+* Network Fully Peer-to-Peer

 ### Collaboration and Contributions

-At time of most recent commit (10/30/2020), I have not collaborated with anyone for the code on this project.
+At time of most recent commit (11/4/2020), I have not collaborated with anyone for the code on this project.
+I received assistance from Professor Walsh regarding the implementation of the Python SSL library.
+I also heavily modified the preexisting `socketutil.py` to better suit my purposes (in-use version is `socketutil_new.py`).

 For the purposes of testing and bug identification, I enlisted the following students:
 * Aidan Curtis (2021)